نوع مقاله : علمی - پژوهشی

 چکیده [English]

-Children are considered the creators of the next generations and urban spaces play a special role in socializing, realizing talents and meeting the social and individual needs of children.
-Therefore, safe urban environment and proper design of urban spaces in accordance with children's lives are very important in leading human society towards a healthy and desirable society.
-However, in the Iranian urban management and planning system, attention to the needs of children has been neglected.
-In this regard, the purpose of this study is to provide a model of management and planning of a safe urban environment with a child-friendly city approach in Tehran metropolis.
-Therefore, the research method is practical in terms of purpose and analytical-exploratory in nature, which in order to analyze the information, have been used of DEMATEL technique and network analysis model (ANP) in Super decision software.
-Also, the statistical population of the research included experts and specialists urban issues in Tehran, and using Delphi sampling, the sample size of 20 people has been determined.
-Findings show that in order to provide an appropriate management and planning model in order to achieve a safe urban environment with a child-friendly city approach in Tehran, socio-political-cultural criteria are the most effective and institutional and legal planning criteria are the most effective.
-Based on the special vector obtained from the network analysis model, the environmental-physical criterion with a normal weight of 0.205 has the highest priority and the security criterion with a normal weight of 0.199 is in the second priority.
-Also, the institutional planning criterion with a weight of 0.139 has the lowest priority.
+Children are considered as the creators of the next generations and urban spaces play a special role in socialization, realizing talents, and fulfilling social and individual needs.
+Therefore, safe urban environment and proper design of suitable urban spaces for children’s life are very important in moving the human society towards a healthy and desirable society.
+However, in Iran’s urban management and planning system, children’s needs have been ignored.
+This study aimed to present a safe urban environment management and planning model using a child-friendly city approach in Tehran metropolis.
+The statistical community of the research includes experts and specialists in Tehran's urban issues.
+Using Delphi sampling, 20 people were selected as sampling.
+DEMATEL technique and network analysis model (ANP) in Super decision software were used.
+The results showed that to present a suitable management and planning model in order to establish a safe urban environment with a child-friendly city approach in Tehran, social, political, and cultural criteria are the most influential and institutional and legal planning criteria are the facters that are influenced the most.
+Based on the special vector obtained from the network analysis model, the environmental-physical criterion with a normal weight of 0.205 has the highest priority and the security criterion with a normal weight of 0.199 is the next one.
+Moreover, institutional planning with a weight of 0.139 is the last priority.

 کلیدواژهها [English]